octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

     IO/Effect monad (it can represent side-effects)
     Task monad (it can represent asynchronous side-effects)

-//TODO : TO REMOVE
-Both the concept of a monad and the term originally come from **category theory**, where a monad is defined as a functor with additional structure.
-Category theory also provides a few formal requirements, known as the monad laws, which should be satisfied by any monad and can be used to verify monadic code.

 #### GADT

-Generalized algebraic data type (GADT) is a generalization of parametric algebraic data types.
+Generalized algebraic data type (GADT) is a generalization of parametric algebraic data types (i.e. a standard representation of a algebraic data types).

+The idea of **algebraic data types** is to define a language as a composite type and formalize an algebra of data types (like the algebra on numbers). (//TODO see ADT section) .The programming language can be seen as a complex-type with functors.

 An important application of GADTs is to embed **higher-order abstract syntax** in a type safe fashion.

 In computer science, **higher-order abstract syntax** (abbreviated HOAS) is a technique for the representation of abstract syntax trees for languages with variable binders.

-This article [8] describes how to define a **higher-order abstract syntax** in Coq (i.e. defining axioms, and inductive types).
+This article [8] describes how to define a **higher-order abstract syntax** in _Coq_ (i.e. defining axioms, and inductive types).
+GADT is similar to inductive families of data types (or inductive data types) found in _Coq_'s _Calculus of Inductive Constructions_.

 ##### ADT